 - Surveillance networks for beneficial insects: can natural habitats serve as insect reservoirs, and do they contribute to canola yield?

 - Validation of lygus and other insect pest thresholds in commercial farms throughout Alberta

 - Reducing toxicity of seed-placed phosphorus fertilizer in canola

 Guiding research priorities

-While other CARP projects are still currently in progress, preparations for the 2022 CARP are underway and letters of intent are currently being accepted (until July 30, 2021).
+While other CARP projects are still currently in progress, preparations for the 2022 CARP are underway.
 To guide researchers on the topics that the members (including many canola growers) of the funding organizations are most interested in, a list of research priorities have been provided.
 For your interest, check out:

 - Alberta Canola’s recently funded research

 - Canola Council of Canada’s crop production research priorities

 - Western Grains Research Foundation’s research priorities

 Letters of intent are currently being accepted (until July 30, 2021) for the 2022 CARP.
 The finalized list of 2022 research projects will be determined by January 2022, in time for an April 2022 start.